 I began to see them blossom.
 The finest compliment I ever received was after student night at a Middle Eastern restaurant in Denver.
 A man who was from that culture came up to me and said, “Your students don’t look like beginners!”

 My Sufi teacher told me, “It will ruin your dance.”

 He was right; I burnt out doing bodywork, and lost my connection to my dance.
 It became hollow.
 During my long recovery, I had to choose between drumming and dance because I lacked the energy to practice both.
 I chose dancing, and put my drum energy into zills, since I could practice while I danced.

-I formed a goal: to play any rhythm, at any speed, with any combination of zill sounds, with any combination of movements – while having fun!
+I wanted to be able to play any rhythm, at any speed, with any zill sounds, with any movements.

 In my practice, I started noticing little things: my left hand was slower than my right, and didn’t sound the same.
 With complex movements, I lost control of my zills, stumbling in the rhythm or falling out of time.
 Then, I started noticing something else: